-The Office of the Information Commissioner is made up of the Commissioner and the staff appointed by the Governor to assist the Commissioner to discharge those functions and responsibilities under delegated authority.
-These functions take the form of two services.
+The Office of the Information Commissioner ('the office') is made up of the Commissioner and the staff appointed by the Governor to assist the Commissioner to discharge those functions and responsibilities under delegated authority.
+These functions take the form of two outputs.

-Service 1: Resolution of Complaints.
-Service 2: Advice and Awareness.
+Output 1: Resolution of Complaints.
+Output 2: Advice and Awareness.